 - Around Town - Check out our Public Art page for more resources to enjoy art while you're in Fort Collins.

 - Global Village Museum of Arts and Cultures - This museum is home to various types of art curated from around the world.
-Their main gallery currently holds It's About TIME, an exhibit on the evolution of timekeeping from around the world.
+Their main gallery currently holds Letters From the Heart, an exhibit on the different ways people express devotion across the world.

 College of Natural Resources